Constraints on dark matter self-interaction from galactic core size: Introduction

-Purely collision less DM is expected to get gravitationally cooled during galaxy formation aiding further collapse and eventually leading to a cusp like galactic center.
-However, astrophysical observations \cite{Kamada:2016euw} spanning from dwarf spheroidal galaxies to galaxy clusters indicate that DM haloes are less dense in their central regions as compared to predictions from collision-less CDM $N$-body simulations \cite{Flores:1994flo, Burkert:1995bur}.
-A viable possibility to address this problem is to consider self interactions within the dark sector \cite{Spergel:1999mh} that are widely motivated by particle physics models \cite{Huo:2019yhk, Kamada:2020buc}.
-These self interactions can thermalise the collapsing galactic center thus resisting formation of cusps \cite{Rocha:2012jg}.
-In this paper we focus on constraining DM self-scattering cross-section by comparing the results of $N$-body simulation of isolated cores with observations in a wide mass range of astrophysical objects ranging from galaxies to clusters.
-This is complementary to the several studies that have used galactic dynamics to constrain self interacting dark matter (SIDM) models \cite{10.1046/j.1365-8711.2001.04477.x,Ko:2014nha,Robertson:2020pxj,Rocha:2012jg,Randall:2007ph,Peter:2012jh,10.1093/mnrasl/sls053,Elbert:2014bma,Banerjee:2019bjp}.
+Collision-less cold DM (CDM) in the absence of baryonic physics is expected to get gravitationally cooled in the neighborhood of the galactic center during galaxy formation, aiding further collapse and eventually leading to a cusp like structures \cite{Sean:2017sea}.
+However, astrophysical observations \cite{Kamada:2016euw} spanning from dwarf spheroidal galaxies to galaxy clusters indicate that DM haloes are less dense in their central regions as compared to predictions from collision-less CDM $N$-body simulations \cite{Flores:1994gz,Burkert:1995yz}.
+A viable possibility to address this problem is to consider self-interaction within the dark sector \cite{Spergel:1999mh} that are widely motivated by particle physics models \cite{Khlopov:2013ava,Huo:2019yhk, Kamada:2020buc}.
+These self-interactions can thermalise the collapsing galactic center thus resisting formation of cusps \cite{Rocha:2012jg}.
+In this paper we focus on constraining the DM self-interaction cross-section by comparing the results from DM only $N$-body simulation of spherically symmetric isolated cores with observations in a wide mass range of astrophysical objects, ranging from galaxies to clusters.
+This is complementary to the several studies that constrain self-interacting dark matter (SIDM) models using observational evidence from rotation curves \cite{Elbert:2014bma,10.1093/mnrasl/sls053,Bondarenko:2017rfu}, stellar kinematics \cite{Correa_2021} and gravitational lensing \cite{Randall:2007ph,Peter:2012jh,Harvey:2015hha,Banerjee:2019bjp} alongside $N$-body simulations.

 The paper is organized as follows.
 In section \ref{sec:ccSIDM} we review the rationale for SIDM as a possible solution to the core-cusp problem before we discuss the $N$-body simulations performed using the SIDM framework for isolated haloes.
 In section \ref{sec:OBScore} we discuss the observational data which is used to compare the results of our $N$-body simulations.
 In section \ref{sec:results} we present the obtained bounds on the self-interaction cross-section of DM from galactic core radius before concluding in section \ref{sec:conc}.